mjpancake/mjpancake.github.io/doc/libsaki/tile.md

 We use the letter *M*, *P*, and *S* to denote the three *number* suits, and use the letter *F* and *Y* to denote the wind and the dragon suits.
-The honour suits can be summarized as a letter *Z*.
+The honor suits can be summarized as a letter *Z*.
 In details, all the 34 tiles are denoted as follow:

 - 1m, 2m, 3m, 4m, 5m, 6m, 7m, 8m, 9m